SuperJMN/Plotty/README.md

 end:	HALT
 ```

-#Reference
+# Reference
 - MOVE destination, source: Moves values between registers.
 The source argument can be a number
 - STORE source,destination: Stores a value in memory.
-- ADD source,value,[destination]: Adds a value.
+- ADD source, value[, destination]: Adds a value.
 If the destination isn't specified, the source will be the destination (implicit destination)
-- BRANCH register1, register2,target: Compares the values of register1 and register2.
+- BRANCH register1, register2, target: Compares the values of register1 and register2.
 If both are equal, the execution jumps to the specified target (label or line)
 - HALT: halts the execution.

-##NOTICE:
+## NOTICE:
 - Immediate values are prefixed with **#** (hash)
 - The first 80x80 bytes of memory are mapped to the **Console**, so writing a value of 65 (ASCII code for 'A') to the address 0 will result in a letter A at the top-left part of the console (if you're running the Plotty.Uwp emulator).